sTertooy/GAD-extra-packages/README.md

 The action `GAD-extra-packages` has to be called by the workflow of a GAP package.
 By default it does absolutely nothing.

-This can be customized via the PACKAGES-variable:
+This can be customized via the variable `PACKAGES`:

 - `PACKAGES`:
    - Clones and builds any packages specified in the PACKAGES parameter
    - default: `''`
-   - example: `'alnuth autpgrp polycyclic'`
+   - example: `'AutoDoc Example GapDoc'`

-## License
-The action `GAD-extra-packages` is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your opinion) any later version.
-For details, see the file `LICENSE` distributed with this action or the FSF's own site.